jairpgjunior/origin-product-take-home-assignment/JairJunior/README.md

 ## Final thoughts

-To finish my review, I just would like to share a vision and curiosity about a feature I would like to explore (and hopefully build) :)
+To finish my review, I just would like to share a vision and curiosity about a feature I would like to explore. :)

 Tools like Google Optimize allow us to run A/B tests and compare alternatives to improve product variants.
 But to set up different A/B can be complex and hard to measure when using many variants.
 An alternative approach could be to train an AI model to do A/B tests on auto-pilot, and define which patterns and improvements can be done to generate a better interface for each user.
-Doing this product review, I just remember an interesting lecture I find few months ago: [The Third Generation of Interfaces](https://www.interfaces3.com/)
+During this product review, I recalled an interesting article I found a few months ago: [The Third Generation of Interfaces](https://www.interfaces3.com/)

 Probably, soon we will customize interfaces and experiences to evolve and change according to each user’s specific needs.
 And this is going to be a big shift in the way of how we design and build software.